- New Postdocs

 Postdoctoral scholars have access to professional development resources including workshops on teaching strategies from the Center for Teaching Excellence and individual appointments with writing consultants through the Writers Workshop.
 The Postdoctoral Affairs Office offers professional development workshops specifically for postdoctoral scholars on topics like science writing and preparing grant proposals.

-Job search preparation and career advising for postdocs are provided by the Graduate College Career Services Office, the Roy J. Carver Biotechnology Center Career Services, the School of Chemical Sciences Career Counseling & Placement Services and Engineering Career Services.
+Job search preparation and career advising for postdocs are provided by the Graduate College Career Development Office, the Roy J. Carver Biotechnology Center Career Services, the School of Chemical Sciences Career Counseling & Placement Services and Engineering Career Services.